 The sixth tool (form) in the manual is concerning the assessment of Academic Supervisors Performance in the College of Open Learning and it consists of 37 KPIs distributed on 5 Aspects related to some Fields of Inputs, Processes, and Outcomes Components in the UST quality model as shown by Table 6.
 The first Aspect is Teaching (related to the Fields of Teaching and Learning Resources, and PSD and Course Specifications in the Inputs Component) with 9 KPIs.
 The second Aspect is Administration and Supervision (related to the Fields of PSD and Course Specifications and Academic Staff in the Inputs Component, Use of Teaching and Learning Resources, Academic Processes in the Processes Component, Student Satisfaction in the Outcomes Component) with 15 KPIs.
 The third Aspect is Research (related to the Fields of Academic Processes, Processes of Research and Scientific Activities in the Processes Component, and Scientific Research in the Outcomes Component) with 2 KPIs.
-The fourth Aspect is Scientific (related to the Fields of Teaching and Learning Resources, PSD and Course Specifications in the Inputs Component, and Processes of Research and Scientific Activities in the Processes Component, and Course of Research and Scientific Activities in the Processes Component, and Course of Research and Scientific Activities in the Processes Component, and Processes of Research and Scientific Activities in the Processes Component, and Processes of Research and Scientific Activities in the Processes Component) with 7 KPIs.
+The fourth Aspect is Scientific (related to the Fields of Teaching and Learning Resources, PSD and Course Specifications in the Inputs Component, and Processes of Research and Scientific Activities in the Inputs Component, and Processes of Research and Scientific Activities in the Inputs Component, and Processes of Research and Scientific Activities in the Inputs Component, and Processes of Research and Scientific Activities in the Processes Component, and Processes of Research and Scientific Activities in the Processes Component, and Processes of Research and Scientific Activities in the Processes Component) with 7 KPIs.
 The fifth Aspect is Marketing, Finance, and Community Service (related to the Fields of Mission, Objectives, and Action Plan in the Inputs Component, Academic Processes in the Processes Component, Labour Market Satisfaction and Community service in Outcomes Component) with 4 KPIs.